Many schools list tall tales as part of the folklore curriculum for elementary grades. But what are tall tales, exactly?

 My tall tale was about a giant named Watson.
 He is so large that he accidentally knocks down buildings, and the townspeople yell at him and shake their fists.
 Downtrodden and ridiculed for his incredible height, Watson is sad and keeps to himself.

-As the story goes, Watson is so large, he must use the ocean as his bathtub (and according to my illustrations, he must keep his clothes on in the ocean-bath).
+According to my third grade story, Watson is so large, he must use the ocean as his bathtub (in my illustrations, he keeps his clothes on in the ocean-bath).
 One day, an airplane full of people is about to crash into the ocean.
 My drawings show a shark in the ocean, waiting with his knife and fork and a checkered bib tied around his neck.
 “Oh, no!”
 The plane passengers scream!

 As luck would have it, Watson is wading in the ocean at the same time.
 He catches the plane and saves the people–Hurrah!
 The shark swims away, disappointed, and Watson’s tremendous height is finally celebrated and embraced.

 Did you know that tall tales also come from Europe, Canada, and Australia?
-These stories are generally set on the frontier.
-In Australia, they are set in the “bush” or the outback.
+These stories are generally set on the frontier, where settlers at the time faced rugged terrain, harsh weather, and life-threatening situations.
+In Australia, tall tales are set in the “bush” or the outback.

-Though the characters and settings may vary, they generally have some common traits:
+Though the characters and settings may vary, tall tales generally have some common traits:

 - hyperbole or exaggeration